 Dental implants are a state-of-the-art tooth replacement that does what no other treatment can: bring back a complete tooth from root to crown.
 This creates a stronger and more natural-looking result than other traditional options, helping patients reclaim their smiles and peace of mind at the same time.
-Dr. Natalie Wong is considered a leading authority on dental implants throughout North America, and we’re very grateful to have her as part of the team here at Dentistry in Motion.
+Dr. Natalie Wong is considered a leading authority on dental implants throughout North America, and we’re very grateful to have her as part of the team here at Dentistry in Motion to provide dental implants in North York Toronto, Ontario.

 In order for a patient to be a good candidate for dental implants, they need good dental health, stable overall health, and enough jawbone to adequately hold the new roots.
 Once these requirements are met (we can help you if you are lacking any), you’ll be able to choose from one of the following restorative options: